zakhar-kogan/kb-obsidian/pages/Microeconomics.md

 	- We're not making decision based on the average cost, but we make decisions based on the **additional**, or the **marginal**, **cost** => **net marginal benefit**
 	- Rational people (agents) take action *only* when marginal (extra) benefits of that action are higher than the marginal costs.
 If **everyone** behaves that way, society generates the **most welfare**
 	- How to make people drive cars using less gasoline/economic ones? *Increase the gasoline price*, which will influence individual choices.
-	- To get the consensus, we can *assume* the individual selfish choices (ir)
+	- To get the consensus, we can *assume* the individual selfish choices (ir)rational people/agents will make in a game or situation
+	-